vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Occasionally other letters too seem to have been written with headmarks, e.g.

-the sa  which in line 2 appears once with apparently a solid triangular headmark \(in sudarśanam

-. \) and once with a solid square or rectangular head-mark \(in ◦ satva◦\).
+the sa  which in line 2 appears once with apparently a solid triangular headmark \(in sudarśanaṁ\) and once with a solid square or rectangular head-mark \(in ◦ satva◦\).
 This inscription therefore actually appears to mix forms without head-marks, with triangular head-marks and with square or rectangular headmarkṣ Though the shapes of the letters can be described \(with Gokhale 1967–

 68, 2\) as southern, several, most noticeably the da \(curved instead of angular\) and the pa \(which has a bent left arm\), differ significantly from those found in our inscriptioṇ